MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 **Fixes:**

-- After upgrading from a previous version of the unified labeling client, the client can successfully download its policy and display the current labels.
+- After upgrading from a previous version of the unified labeling client and you haven't configured any custom information types, the client can successfully download its policy and display the current labels.

 - General performance and stability improvements.